hopx-ai/.github/profile/README.md

-# 🌩️ Hopx — The Cloud for AI Agents
+# Hopx — The cloud for AI Agents

 **Hopx** provides ultra-fast, fully isolated **Linux microVMs** for AI agents, developers, and autonomous systems.
 Spin up secure sandboxes in milliseconds.
 Run untrusted code safely, at any scale.

-> ⚡ The new Cloud 2.0 — built for the agentic era.
+> The new Cloud 2.0 — built for the agentic era.

 ---

 ## 🚀 What You Can Build with Hopx

-- 🧠 **AI Agents** that execute real code, securely and continuously
+- **AI Agents** that execute real code, securely and continuously
-- 💬 **Multi-Agent Systems** where each agent runs in its own isolated VM
+- **Multi-Agent Systems** where each agent runs in its own isolated VM
-- 🧩 **Workflows & Backends** that scale instantly, without containers or DevOps overhead
+- **Workflows & Backends** that scale instantly, without containers or DevOps overhead
-- 💻 **Ephemeral Environments** for testing, automation, or code execution
+- **Ephemeral Environments** for testing, automation, or code execution

 ---